Skip to content

 Building Multi-Agent Systems

-Architectural patterns for AI agent coordination.
-Fan-out, pipelines, delegation, work-stealing, and the MAKER pattern.
+Architecture patterns for AI agent coordination — fan-out, pipelines, delegation, work-stealing, map-reduce, and the MAKER pattern.

 Try It GitHub ← All Products